MicrosoftDocs/dynamics-365-customer-engagement/ce/channel-integration-framework/download-channel-integration-framework.md

 # How to download Channel Integration Framework (CIF)?

-Channel Integration Framework is a solution available as an application in Microsoft AppSource.
+Channel Integration Framework is a application (solution) available in Microsoft AppSource.
 You can download a solution from within the Dynamics 365 or directly from Microsoft AppSource.

 ## Prerequisites